Ajay-Ram07/FinalAssignment_C_Sharp_Tic/FinalAssignment_CSharp/Readme.md

 4. Run the project; the SQLite database initializes automatically on first run.

-5. Use the Admin login to access the dashboard and test functionalities.
+5. Use the Admin login to access the dashboard and test functionalities.[username - ajay , password - 123456]

 Conclusion
 This project demonstrates foundational skills in C# Windows Forms development, database handling with SQLite, and software design principles necessary for academic and practical software projects.
 It’s a solid base for future enhancements and real-world applications.